sagemathinc/cocalc/notes/final_push.md

 [ ] (1:00?)
 Cassandra: upgrade from 1.2.3 to 1.2.4 (?)

-[ ] (1:00?) create a document listing the main technologies used in SMC, and where to learn them (best thing to read).

-[ ] (1:00?) am I writing cassandra blobs as string constants -- something about that in docs "Cassandra blobs as string constants"?
+[ ] (1:00?) am I writing cassandra blobs as string constants? -- something about that in docs "Cassandra blobs as string constants"?

 [ ] (1:00?) install the pari optional packages into the cloud vm, and figure out how to automate this: http://pari.math.u-bordeaux.fr/packages.html